RosettaCommons/documentation/stepwise.md

 [![Trp cage (2jof) animation on Youtube](http://img.youtube.com/vi/MRYZjEoVs5Q/0.jpg)](http://www.youtube.com/watch?v=MRYZjEoVs5Q)

 Most of the simulation may be spent flickering bits of secondary structure &ndash; in the future, we will probably setup some precomputation of these bits so that computation can be focused on build up of the complete mini-protein structure.

-One interesting thing to note is that the packing of protein side-chains in stepwise monte carlo uses the new `allow_virtual_side_chains` setting and a score term `free_side_chain` that gives a bonus to residues for being virtualized (equal to 0.5 kcal times the number of side-chain torsions).
-This means that the side-chains only get instantiated if they can pack or form hydrogen bonds, and the results is a rather smoother conformational search.

 Input files & demo are in: